 The 2020 Dr. Martin Luther King Jr. Commemoration Committee

 Lydia Middleton, Dean and Director, Office of Black Student Affairs, The Claremont Colleges Services (Chair)

-Latreace Cox, EdD, Administrative and Events Coordinator, Office of Black Student Affairs
+Latreace Cox, EdD, Office of Black Student Affairs

 Maritza Arreola, Assistant Director, Scripps Communities of Resources and Empowerment (SCORE), Scripps College